 Sharing is Caring

-Local businesses often don’t have a huge marketing budget to get their business out there.
+Local businesses often don’t have a huge marketing budget to hire a marketing agency to get their business out there.
 As such, they rely on word of mouth and the power of social media; and we all know powerful social media can be.

 Rather than using your online voice to spread the already exorbitant amount of fake news out there, use it for something good.
 If you know of a small business that’s offering a big sale to drive profits, give them a shout out on your Instagram story or share it on Facebook.
 In the age of mass social media, you have the power to give businesses practically free marketing.
 That means greater attention from customers, and in turn, more business.

 As an active member of your community, it’s your responsibility to find out what local businesses are in your area.
 Go online and do some research into the businesses that you can start to support.
 It might take a bit of digging, but it’ll be worth it.
 Once you’ve found that artisan baker who hand delivers freshly made sourdough to your door every week, you’d be well glad you did.

 Another bit of online research you could do is to personally reach out to local businesses, drop them a message and ask them how you can help.
 If you’re a small business owner yourself, think about how you can offer your services in exchange for theirs, or better still, offer them for free.